 Manhunt for Tennessee man, 23, who admits he killed his mother and his friend

-Police in Tennessee were searching Sunday for a 23-year-old man who admitted in a long Facebook post that he killed his mother and his friend before escaping the scene — possibly leaving the state.
+Police in Tennessee were searching Sunday for a 23-year-old man who seemingly admitted in a long Facebook post that he killed his mother and his friend before escaping the scene — possibly leaving the state.

 Casey Lawhorn called the East Ridge Police Department and told officers he shot his mother, Vi Lawhorn, and his friend, Avery Gaines, early Sunday morning before he drove off, the Chattanooga Times Free Press reported.